koenrane/KR-new-site/content/import/insights-from-modern-principles-of-economics.md

 ## I think price gouging should usually be legal (and [most economists agree](https://www.igmchicago.org/surveys/price-gouging/))

+> [!info]
-_This section serves both as an epistemic spot check and an explanation I wish I'd read when I started learning econ.
-Skip if it's old news to you._
+> This section serves both as fact-checking and an explanation I wish I'd read when I started learning economics.

 Price gouging occurs when an emergency happens (e.g. a blizzard), people demand a lot of some good (e.g. snow shovels), and so stores jack up the prices (e.g. \$4 -> \$30).